 Consumers engage with direct mail in a different way than they do with any other marketing method.
-In 2017, the Data and Marketing Association reported that the direct mail household response rate was 5.1 percent — compared to a 0.6 percent response rate each for email and for paid search, and a 0.4 percent response rate for social media.
+In 2017, the Data and Marketing Association reported that the direct mail household response rate was 5.1 percent, exceeding the 2% response rate of all digital channels combined.
 There’s something about direct mail that is uniquely compelling and resonant.
 It’s making its way directly into the home of your audience.
 Utilize that fact and consider how to take the consumer expectation of personalization to a higher level than the standard.

 Personalization should begin and end with knowing your audience.
 If a mailer is distributed with a personalized name but no other unique differentiation or message, it’s likely not going to resonate on a personal level with the individual members of your audience - and will therefore not be as effective as it could be.